 As women we are being called to wake up, rise up, and break free from the ways we have hidden who we really are.
 It’s my absolute passion to guide you towards rediscovering a relationship with your essential self, deeply appreciating your body, and playfully learning to listen to your intuition.
-I do all of this through a range of modalities: yoga, self care, mentoring, and other tried-and- true practices, all of which bring you into connection with your sacred self.
+I do all of this through a range of modalities: coaching, self-care, mentoring, yoga, and other tried-and- true practices, all of which bring you into connection with your sacred self.

 The story begins back in 1988.
 I was 5 years old and was so thrilled to be attending ballet class.
 I distinctly remember being in the dressing room putting on my cute pink leotard at the studio when a fellow student commented on how big my thighs were.
 In that moment, while I couldn’t put words like shame and embarrassment to it at the time, I felt myself start to shut down and want to hide.

-I started my struggle with anorexia at the tender age of 12.
-At that time my parents created a plan of action that included leaving school for 6 months of outpatient treatment.
+I started my struggle with Anorexia at the tender age of 12.
+At that time my parents created a plan of action that included leaving school for a handful of months of outpatient treatment.
 Even though I wasn’t actively suffering from anorexia, the remainder of junior high and high school was hard as I often felt out of place, too sensitive, awkward, and like I never quite fit in.

 Fast forward to 2001, I was a freshman at UCSB.
 It was my first time away from home, and all too quickly old and yet familiar feelings of not being good enough and striving to fit in came rushing back.
 What started as my desire to stay healthy, soon became a daily dose of over-exercising, restricting my calories, and feeling as at war with myself as I did when I was 12.